-A lazy gardener’s dream, yucca is a tough plant that tolerates extreme conditions, including dry soil, punishing sun, intense heat and harsh winds, which means it rarely requires water, fertilizer or pruning.
+A lazy gardener’s dream, yucca is a tough plant that tolerates extreme conditions including dry soil, punishing sun, intense heat, and harsh winds, which means it rarely requires water, fertilizer, or pruning.
 In general, too much care is worse than no care at all.
 However, the critical factor that can’t be ignored is soil.

 Type of Soil for Yuccas Grown Outdoors

-In its natural environment, outdoor yucca plants thrives in dry, sandy, gritty soil where most plants won’t grow.
+In its natural environment, outdoor yucca plants thrive in dry, sandy, gritty soil where most plants won’t grow.
 This desert plant absolutely will not tolerate wet soil and too much moisture invites big trouble in the form of rot, a fungal disease that nearly always results in death of the plant.

-Unlike most plants that prefer rich, fertile soil a little on the acidic side, yucca likes its soil poor, dry and alkaline.
+Unlike most plants that prefer rich, fertile soil a little on the acidic side, yucca likes its soil poor, dry, and alkaline.
 If you’re thinking about growing yucca outdoors, you may need to improve drainage by incorporating a generous amount of sand or gravel into the soil.

 Yucca Potting Media for Plants Grown Indoors